 Resilience is the ability of a system to recover operational condition quickly following an incident.

-[Robustness is the ability of a system to maintain its level of performance under a wide range of circumstances.]
+[Robustness is the ability of a system to maintain its level of performance under a wide range of circumstances.
+This includes the ability of a system to cope with natural and malicious perturbations within the systems input space.]

 [Robustness is the ability of an AI model to cope with natural and malicious perturbations within the input space.]